Sunset Beach (TV series): Cancellation

 The show was cancelled just before the third anniversary of its original air date.
 Most of the main characters were given happy endings.
 Ben and Meg and Michael and Vanessa married in a double wedding.
 Casey and Sara got engaged, Cole and Caitlin were happy in their marriage, and Olivia was happily raising her children alone.
 Maria gave Ben a divorce so he could marry Meg and met a new man, Ross English.
 Maria also adopted Benjy, the little boy she had regarded as her own, and she and Ben planned to raise him together.
 The 'baddies' all got their comeuppances.
 Derek was accidentally shot and killed by Ben; his accomplice Tess went to jail, as did Gregory Richards (Francesca's real killer).
 Tim Truman, who though not a villain spent most of the three years causing problems for Ben and Meg, was murdered by Derek.
 Virginia remained in a mental hospital of the criminally insane, while reformed Annie also got a happy ending, finding love with relatively new character Jude.

 In a twist ending, Meg appeared to wake up in Kansas and realize that the entire three years in Sunset Beach had been a dream – and the characters from the show were actually her friends and family in Kansas (a reference to The Wizard of Oz).
 However, at the last minute, Meg woke up in Sunset Beach and was in bed with Ben, the day after their wedding.
-Probably the dream was poking fun at how many writers use the sloppy ending of "it was all a dream" to bring a story to a close, as was done in stories such as Alice's Adventures in Wonderland or more aptly, evoking the dream (9th) season of the prime-time soap, Dallas.
+Probably the dream was poking fun at how many writers use the "it was all just a dream" ending to bring a story to a close, as was done in stories such as Alice's Adventures in Wonderland or more aptly, evoking the dream (9th) season of the prime-time soap, Dallas.